Richard Venezky, Ph.D

 Written Latin and Spoken English Collide:

-David Boulton: And certainly not aware of the implications a thousand years later on what this was going to do to the world.
+David Boulton: And certainly not aware of the implications a thousand years later, about what this was going to do to the world.

 David Boulton: As if this whole thing has gone in a circle to come back to where it was in some ways.